cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 In some programming languages that support "integer" data type, if `side1`, `side2`, and `side3` are of "integer" type, then we will need to also ensure all sides are positives (to take into account of possible ***integer overflow*** cases).
 But the "number" type in JavaScript is "double precision floating point" type, so such check can be omitted.

+#### Sprint-3/revise/implement/is-prime.js

+You can possibly improve the performance of the code in the following manners:
+- Return `true` if `num` is 2
+- Return `false` if `num` is an even number (we have already checked 2)
+- Use a loop to check if `num` can be fully divided by an odd number >= 3 (but <= `Math.sqrt(num)`)
+- In the loop, avoid calling `Math.sqrt(num)` repeatedly by first assigning the value of `Math.sqrt(num)` to a variable once, and then refer to the variable in the condition of the loop.

+You can possibly improve the performance of the code in the following manners:
+- Return `true` if `num` is 2
+- Return `false` if `num` is an even number (we have already checked 2)

+- Use a loop to check if `num` can be fully divided by an odd number >= 3 (but <= `Math.sqrt(num)`)
+- In the loop, avoid calling `Math.sqrt(num)` repeatedly by first assigning the value of `Math.sqrt(num)` to a variable once, and then refer to the variable in the condition of the loop.

+#### Sprint-3/implement/rotate-char.js

+How would you modify your implementation if shift is allowed to be a negative number to represent a rotation in the opposite direction?

+#### Sprint-3/revise/implement/creditCardValidator.js

+Why not check also cases where number of digits is not exactly 16?